 See Troubleshooting and Remote Sensor Support for more information about remote technical support through the USM Anywhere Sensor console.

-Important: A USM Anywhere Sensor deployed in Amazon Web Services (AWS) might require outbound access to specific AWS resources, based on the sensor app in use.
+Important: A USM Anywhere Sensor deployed in AWS might require outbound access to specific AWS resources, based on the sensor app in use.
 For example, the AWS sensor app must have the ability to connect to the AWS API (port 443).
-However, the actual API endpoint might be different depending on the service (such as Amazon S3 or CloudWatch).
+However, the actual API endpoint might be different depending on the service (such as Amazon Simple Storage Service [S3] or Amazon CloudWatch).